Codecademy/docs/content/numpy/concepts/math-methods/terms/log/log.md

 ---
 Title: '.log()'
-Description: 'Calculates the natural logarithm (base-e) of each element in an array.'
+Description: 'Calculates the natural logarithm of each element in an array.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'